 We don't really have a wall big enough to hold this monster, but that doesn't matter.
 Because I proved I'm a man who listens to his wife.
 They love that.

 I've also been pondering the meaning of love lately.
 A lot of people think they know what love is.
 Maybe it's because someone merely told them they were loved or bought them a little present.
-Maybe it's because their partner fibbed and told them they're not gaining weight, or that their cooking is
+Maybe it's because their partner fibbed and told them they're not gaining weight, or that their cooking is divine when in reality homeless dogs wouldn't give it a second sniff.

 Sure, that could be love, I suppose.
 But Tambun Gediu knows his wife loves him.
 Because unless she has a seriously insane death wish, she recently demonstrated her love for him like no other woman I've heard of.